 STATES WHERE ALKALINE HYDROLYSIS IS LEGAL

-To find out if the process is available in your area, check with a local funeral director.
+To find out if the process or other green cremation options are available in your area, check with a local funeral director.

 As consumers continue to look for more environmentally responsible alternatives, the process should become more widely accepted.
 The industry, however, is slow to change so for many, traditional cremation is the only option.